The Devastating Effects of Perfectionism (and how to fix it)

 This is not how you encourage creative thinking.
 Or creative action.
 Yet, we want innovation!
 It’s bonkers!

 If we are not allowed to make mistakes as children, when are we?

 We really ought to praise kids for making mistakes.
 It means they are trying and learning.

 On a personal level

-I will continue to recover from my own perfectionistic behavior.
-I know it has it’s roots in my childhood and it won’t change unless I consciously work on it.
+I will continue to recover from my own perfectionistic behaviour.
+I know it has it’s rooted in my childhood and it won’t change unless I consciously work on it.

 One of the reasons I’m so passionate about the damage of perfectionisms is because I had no clue I was a perfectionist until I trained as a Kaizen-Muse Creativity Coach.
 No clue.